bitnami/bitnami-docker-mariadb-galera/README.md

   -e MARIADB_GALERA_MARIABACKUP_USER=my_mariabackup_user \
   -e MARIADB_GALERA_MARIABACKUP_PASSWORD=my_mariabackup_password \
   -e MARIADB_ROOT_PASSWORD=my_root_password \
+  -e MARIADB_GALERA_CLUSTER_BOOTSTRAP=no \
   -e MARIADB_REPLICATION_USER=my_replication_user \
   -e MARIADB_REPLICATION_PASSWORD=my_replication_password \
   bitnami/mariadb-galera:latest
 ```

 In the above command a new node is created and configured to join the bootstrapped MariaDB Galera cluster by specifying the `MARIADB_GALERA_CLUSTER_ADDRESS` parameter.
 The `MARIADB_GALERA_CLUSTER_NAME`, `MARIADB_GALERA_MARIABACKUP_USER` and `MARIADB_GALERA_MARIABACKUP_PASSWORD` are also specified for the Snapshot State Transfer (SST).

+The parameter `MARIADB_GALERA_CLUSTER_BOOTSTRAP=no` is not strictly necessary.
+If it is omitted, the node will try to guess if bootstrapping is necessary.
+In most cases it will guess correctly, but in some environments it may guess incorrectly, especially when using Dockers host networking (`--network host`).

 You now have a two node MariaDB Galera cluster up and running.
 Write to any node of the cluster are automatically propagated to every node.
 You can scale the cluster by adding/removing slaves without incurring any downtime.